As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Flint, or marine chert, is found throughout the state of South Carolina, especially in Allendale County, where the Red Bluff Flint Quarries are a historic archaeological site where these specimens have been collected.
 Long ago, the natives would use these rocks as raw materials for tools.

-When it comes to blue granite, it is the official state rock of South Carolina, and it is found in abundance in the Piedmont or the Midlands regions.
+When it comes to blue granite, is the official state rock of South Carolina, and it is found in abundance in the Piedmont or the Midlands regions.